caronc/nzb-subliminal/README.md

   --opensubs-pass=PASS  Optionally use login credentials when accessing Open
                         Subtitles's server.
 This option is ignored if the --opensubs-user switch is not specified.
+  --cinemast-user=USER  Login credentials are required when accessing the
+                        Cinemast Subtitles's server.
+This option is ignored if the --cinemast-pass switch is not specified.
+  --cinemast-pass=PASS  Login credentials are required when accessing the
+                        Cinemast Subtitles's server.
+This option is ignored if the --cinemast-user switch is not specified.
+  --subscenter-user=USER
+                        Login credentials are required when accessing the SubsCenter Subtitles's server.
+This option is ignored if the --subscenter-pass switch is not specified.
+  --subscenter-pass=PASS
+                        Login credentials are required when accessing the SubsCenter Subtitles's server.
+This option is ignored if the --subscenter-user switch is not specified.
   -t, --tidy-subs       Post process tidying of subtitle.
   -u URL(s), --notify-urls=URL(s)
                         Specify 1 or more notification URLs in their URL